 Sarah Hasted has been a Part-time Assistant Professor at the Parsons School of Design since 2003.
-For the past 14 years she has taught, championed, employed and strategized with alumni from Parsons, as well as curating the 10 year alumni MFA exhibition in 2015 at the Kellen Gallery at Parsons School of Design, with her colleague, Joseph Wolin.
+For the past 16 years she has taught, championed, employed and strategized with alumni from Parsons, as well as curating the 10 year alumni MFA exhibition in 2015 at the Kellen Gallery at Parsons School of Design.

 Sarah Hasted was the founding partner and director of galleries, Hasted Hunt and Hasted Kraeutler.

 For more than 25 years, Hasted has been known for her innovative promotion and appreciation of contemporary and vintage photography and artists.
 She works with clients worldwide to develop vintage photography and contemporary art collections for private residences, corporate headquarters, hotels, and foundations.
 Hasted places work by emerging, and established artists in collections worldwide andspecializes in the resale and exhibition of works by such recognized artists as, Pablo Picasso, Jean Dubuffett, Jean-Michel Basquiat, Roy Lichtenstein, Brice Marden, Agnes Martin, Andy Warhol, Robert Frank, William Eggleston, Irving Penn, Richard Avedon, Lewis Baltz, Hiroshi Sugimoto, Diane Arbus, and many others.

 She advises a broad base of international clients, and travels extensively to international art fairs in such destinations as Switzerland, Berlin, and Brazil, as well as to major exhibitions, including the Venice Biennale.